centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 1. Log in to the server that you configured to send events to Canopsis (your central server, a remote server or a poller).
-2. Run the following command (replace with you own values):
+2. Run the following command (replace with your own values):

 ```shell
 curl -X GET -H 'accept: application/json' -H 'x-canopsis-authkey: <canopsis-auth-token>' '<https_canopsis_host_url>:<canopsis_port><canopsis_pbehavior_reasons>'